 At a Glance - The Quality of Equality

 Understanding equality, or sameness, is a universal theme in all areas of mathematics.
-When mathematicians say, "2 + 2 = 4," they mean that the two things on either side of the equals sign are literally the same thing: they are two ways of describing the same object.
-They are equal.
+When mathematicians say, "2 + 2 = 4," they mean that the two things on either side of the equal sign are literally the same thing: they are two ways of describing the same object.
+They're equal.

 In mathematics, the objects we work with are usually numbers.
 The thing is, we can't usually see them (talk about imaginary numbers, huh?), and we're forced to make do with looking at their descriptions instead.